-These experiences may not make sense to everyone, but for people with depression, they’re the hidden struggles.
+These experiences may not make sense to everyone, but for people with depression showering, leaving the house, and feeling guilty are just a few of the hidden struggles.

-We all have behaviors that we tend to do each day, and some of these activities make more sense than others.
-Here are six behaviors I do when I’m depressed.
+We all have daily behaviors, and some of these make more sense than others.
+These behaviors are affected by our mental health.
+Here are six things I find challenging when I’m depressed.

 Some people with depression can be housebound for weeks or longer.
 There are plenty of reasons for this, depending on who you ask.
 For some, it’s self-hatred.
 For others, crushing fatigue.
-Depression has this power to zap not only your will, but also your physical ability to leave the house.
+Depression has the power to zap not only your will but also your physical ability to leave the house.

-The energy required to go grocery shopping is out of reach.
+The energy required to go grocery shopping feels out of reach.
 The fear that every person you run into will hate you is real.
-This thought loop of uncertainty creates an environment where it’s almost impossible to get out the front door.
+This thought loop of uncertainty creates an environment where it feels almost impossible to get out the front door.

 Guilt is a perfectly normal feeling.
 If you do something you regret, guilt will follow.
 The thing with depression though, is that it can cause feelings of guilt over nothing or over everything.